rrcoder0167/lets-assist/README.md

 <details>
 <summary>I thought you said this was a solo project, who are the other contributors?</summary>
   <br>
 A: This is a solo project.
 Essentially as I was in the creation stage of letsassist, I saw a hackathon and I asked my friends if they wanted to come together to help.
 We created an initial prototype and submitted that but after that the group disbanded.
-This was an extremely rough first sketch and after the hackathon I deleted all of it and restarted from scratch with a completely new tech stack, new look and redo(you can check commit history to confirm this :) )
+This was an extremely rough first sketch and after the hackathon I deleted all of it and restarted from scratch with a completely new tech stack, new look and redo(you can check commit history to confirm this)
 <br>

 [Before](https://youtu.be/OTF20YUN25U?si=5pVTplgBM3Kz02OR) and [After](https://lets-assist.com/)